JustOdrep/PesateProject/README.md

 * Dollars have a number
 * Example: 15.5 = $15,5

-#### Database
+#### Database.py
 * Created with SQLAlchemy.
+* Database.py contains 4 functions:
-* agregar_ingrediente: Adds an ingredient to the table
+    * *agregar_ingrediente:* Adds an ingredient to the table
-* producto_precio:  Web-scrapes the price of a product given its name and URL.
+    * *producto_precio:*  Web-scrapes the price of a product given its name and URL.
 Returns a dictionary with the product as the key and the price as the value.
-* updatear_precio: Calls all the above functions by first calling producto_precio for web-scraping, then adding the price to the table with agregar_ingrediente.
+    * *updatear_precio:* Calls all the above functions by first calling producto_precio for web-scraping, then adding the price to the table with agregar_ingrediente.
-buscar_ingrediente: Querys for the ingredient name and returns the price per kg/lt/unit.
+    *buscar_ingrediente:* Querys for the ingredient name and returns the price per kg/lt/unit.
 This function is used on the home tab when you select an ingredient
-#### Dblue
+#### Dblue.py
 * Uses the DolarSi API to get the selling value for the Dollar Blue.

-#### MercadoPago
+#### MercadoPago.py
 * Shows the ingredient list in a dictionary with the keys being the product and the values the URL to webscrap
 * The list of ingredients is pre-defined, covering most pastry recipe ingredients.
 * There is a limitation to which products are on the Dia Page, for example the cocoa powder had to be web-scrapped from another market